CMarchandon/Character-Editor-/Readme.md

 I would also like to acknowledge the contributions of Nathan Lombardelli, who provided guidance and assistance in debugging.

 ## Project Overview
-The aim of this project is to learn how to contact a member of becode.org and manage a list of characters.
+The aim of this project is to learn how to contact an API of becode.org and manage a list of characters.
 The web application allows users to perform various actions related to managing and organizing a list of characters, such as adding new characters, editing existing ones, and deleting them.

 ## Technologies Used
 The project utilizes the following technologies:
 - HTML
-- CSS
+- CSS/SCSS
 - JavaScript
 - API from becode [https://character-database.becode.xyz/]